Lilies of the Valley (Fabergé egg): Surprise

 This egg's surprise is 'elevated' out of the egg by twisting a gold-mounted pearl button.
 When fully raised, three portraits are visible under the Imperial crown set with a ruby: Tsar Nicholas II and his two oldest daughters, Grand Duchess Olga and Grand Duchess Tatiana, painted on ivory by Johannes Zehngraf.
 The portraits are framed in rose diamonds and backed with gold panels engraved with the presentation date of July 31, 1898.

+In popular culture

+The Lilies of the Valley Fabergé egg is depicted in the British drama Peaky Blinders in Season 3.